 Mandu, Madhya Pradesh

-In a remote corner of southern Madhya Pradesh, perched on a vast plateau in the Vindhya mountains, lies the ancient Muslim capital of Mandu.
-The site dates back to the 15th century and still retains superb vestiges of that era from the palaces and mosques, to the tombs and bâoli (reservoir).
-The atmosphere is wonderfully nostalgic and romantic, the ruins are grandiose and the legends numerous.
-And at night, the plateau is populated by leopards and panthers.
+In a remote corner of southern Madhya Pradesh, perched at an altitude of over 2,000ft on a vast plateau in the Vindhya mountains, lies the ancient Muslim capital of Mandu.
+Dating back to the 15th century, the impressive site retains its grandeur throughout the moss-clad palaces, mosques, tombs and baoli (reservoir).
+Wander the magnificent ruins and soak up the nostalgic atmosphere of this site, where legends of heartbreak and tragedy are numerous.
+At night, the plateau is populated by leopards and panthers, so keep your eyes peeled…

 7